 How to Add Recurring Events to iPhone Calendar

-Most of us have made the transition to an iPhone calendar instead of taking notes on paper.
-The iOS “Calendar” app is easier to use, far more flexible and doesn’t require crossing out an entry when canceled.
-You can send invitations to friends and colleagues and manage your time efficiently, even view your allocated time in an easy to comprehend and visual way.
-Recurring appointments such as monthly or weekly meetings need only be created once.
-Here’s a tutorial on how to add recurring events to your iPhone’s calendar.
+Most of us have made the transition to using the iPhone calendar instead of taking notes on paper.
+The iOS “Calendar” app is easier to use, far more flexible and always with you.
+You can send invitations to calendar events and manage your time efficiently and even view your allocated time.
+Repeat appointments such as monthly or weekly meetings need only be created once.
+Here’s a tutorial on how to add recurring events to your iPhone calendar.

-How to enter recurring appointments into your iOS calendar
+How to add recurring events into your iOS calendar

-Adding a recurring appointment or repeating event to your iPhone calendar is as simple as creating a new event.
-Open up the “Calendar” app and tap the plus sign shaped button at the very top right of the screen.
+Adding a recurring appointment or repeat event to your iPhone calendar is as simple as creating a new event.
+Open up the “Calendar” app and tap the plus icon at the very top right of the screen.
 This will bring up the “New Event” dialog.